xHunterW/Talent-Tempo_Human_Resources_Hiring_Tool/README.md

 # Overview

+### Ask me for a video demo of this project!
+Email:hunter.worssam1@gmail.com

 The Talent Tempo hiring tool accepts an internal job description (raw text) input, and outputs the following:
 - A prediction of how many days will be required to fill the role.
 - A plot showing quantity of similar job postings over time.